The Guildford Branch of the WEA has been providing adult education courses since 1933 and we celebrated our 80th birthday back in 2013.

 By the 1960s the branch was running 6, 12, and 24-week courses, University Sessional courses, a 3-year University Tutorial, weekend schools and summer camps.
 The WEA regional management expected every course to 'include written work and that at least half of any session was devoted to the discussion'.They doubted the educational value of the weekend schools and summer camps calling them 'outings'.
 Until the sixties, all the courses were held in the evening but in 1962 daytime courses were started with a creche provided so that young mothers could attend.
 A paid qualified creche organiser was employed and at first, mothers paid 3/6 (17.5p) per child per meeting.
 The creche closed in 1976 when the branch could no longer afford to subsidise it.

 Social activities multiplied and Guildford WEA rivalled the Young Conservatives as a marriage bureau.
 Marriages were frequent and in 1964 the committee joined in when Miss Coogan, the Treasurer, married Mr Shelton.

-In the 80s and 90s, enrolments declined to around a 100.
-Today the branch runs 10 and 20-week courses mainly in the daytime but with some in the evening.
-Enrolments are around 175 and growing slowly.
+The branch currently runs 10 and 20-week courses mainly in the daytime and some in the evening.